natyusha/ShokoRelay.bundle/README.md

   - It must be a list to work e.g. `'LibraryNames': ['Anime Shows', 'Anime Movies']`

 **Usage:**
-- Run in a terminal `force-metadata.py` to remove empty collections, rename negative seasons and normalise sort titles.
+- Run in a terminal `force-metadata.py` to remove empty collections, rename negative seasons, normalise sort titles and add original titles.
 - Append the argument "full" `force-metadata.py full` if you want to do a time consuming full metadata clean up.

 > :warning: **Important**